 The couple first envisioned Lapa Rios as private nature reserve.
 They were driven by a dream that required liquidating all their assets to finance the purchase of a large tract of rainforest and build a small, sustainable eco lodge in 1993.
-They not only realized their dream but also made sure the land they purchased will never be developed.
-In 2013 they signed a conservation easement elaborated by The Nature Conservancy and CEDARENA that ensures that this primary forest will be preserved in perpetuity.
+Then in 2013, they signed a conservation easement elaborated by The Nature Conservancy and CEDARENA that ensures that this primary forest will be preserved in perpetuity.
 The 930-acre Lapa Rios Reserve helps buffer the Osa Peninsula’s Corcovado National Park—home to 2.5% of the world’s biodiversity—and serves as a wildlife corridor.

 In this incredible environment, you can look forward to once-in-a-lifetime rainforest adventures and ocean activities.
-Daily guest experiences include a variety of staff naturalist led rainforest interpretive hikes, bird watching walks and sustainable/educational local project visits.
+Daily guest experiences include a variety of staff naturalist-led rainforest interpretive hikes, bird watching walks and sustainable/educational local project visits.
 Ocean-mangrove boating trips, dolphin and whale watching, kayaking and surfing are offered by neighboring guides, as well as massages and yoga classes.
-Some guest highlights include a day hike in Corcovado National Park (via a small plane); others find relaxing at the pool or hammock napping most memorable.
+Some guests choose the adventurous route with an all-day hike through Corcovado National Park (via a small plane); others find relaxing at the pool or hammock napping most memorable.

-Lapa Rios is ideal for people who enjoy adventure in nature and want to be a part of conservation and local culture.
-The majority of guests are active couples, honeymooners and families (children over 6 years) looking for a more active and uniquely personal experience.
+Lapa Rios is ideal for those who enjoy adventure in nature and want to be a direct part of conservation and local culture.
+The majority of guests are active couples, honeymooners and families (children over 6 years) looking for an active and uniquely personal experience.
 Come be a part of ecotourism at Lapa Rios, become a traveler who participates in real sustainable tourism.
 Lapa Rios is part of the Cayuga Collection of Sustainable Luxury Hotels and Lodges.